hachyderm/community/community.hachyderm.io/content/en/docs/account-types/open-source-accounts.md

   [Matrix](https://matrix.org).

-Unfortunately, we are unable to support projects that are active participants in financially biased markets, or products that are extension of a single corporation.
+Unfortunately, we are unable to support projects that are active participants in financially biased markets, or products that are an extension of a single corporation.

-We will treat all corporation-specific projects as the parent corporation itself which is bound to the [corporate accounts](/docs/account-types/corporate-accounts/) documentation.
+We will treat all corporation-specific projects as the parent corporation itself, which is bound to the [corporate accounts'](/docs/account-types/corporate-accounts/) documentation.

 - :heavy_multiplication_x: Financially biased trade organizations and governing